43 Father's Day Trivia Questions [With Answers]

 Answer: Six.
 William Smart’s wife died giving birth to their sixth child, and he raised all six children, including baby Sonora, on a rural farm in eastern Washington.

-This is the closer because it ties the holiday back to its origin.
+This one closes the list because it loops the holiday back to where it started.
 The number is six.
-People guess two or three.
-William Smart’s solo parenting of his six children is the lived experience that pushed Sonora Dodd to propose Father’s Day in the first place.
+The usual guesses are two or three.
+William Smart raising six children alone is the lived experience that pushed Sonora Dodd to propose Father’s Day in the first place.

 Duel me on hard-mode Father’s Day trivia on LearnClash